Bacon roasted asparagus havarti mac and cheese topped with smoked paprika panko is the only thing you need right now. Let that sink in for a sec.

 While the bacon spit away in the Dutch oven – because, you know, bacon fat plus butter is a thing as a sauce base (I don’t know, is it?) – the asparagus roasted away in the oven.
 The pasta almost boiled over while I tweaked the cheese sauce for the eighth time but alas, no catastrophes!

 And this bacon roasted asparagus havarti mac and cheese?
 It was sooooo good.
 At the very last second before baking, I tossed some panko breadcrumbs in melted butter and some hot smoked paprika…and ta daaa!!
 The golden ticket!

-The mac and cheese by itself is INSANE – again, bacon fat and butter as the sauce base, crispy bacon mixed in, and ONE POUND of cheese – but the tiny addition of these fancified breadcrumbs completely made the dish.
+The mac and cheese by itself is INSANE (much like our favorite Panera mac and cheese recipe!) – again, bacon fat and butter as the sauce base, crispy bacon mixed in, and ONE POUND of cheese – but the tiny addition of these fancified breadcrumbs completely made the dish.
 Put it over the top.

 I’m so glad we wrote this recipe down because now I can push it on you every time I mention mac and cheese here in the future.
 You’re welcome.

 - Cook Time: 20-25min (asparagus, pasta, and cheese sauce) | 20-25min (to bake)

 I centered this recipe around havarti since I had a big block of it from Trader Joe’s and I love how smoothly it melts.
 I threw in the fontina and gouda since I had leftovers of each hanging around in my cheese drawer and though they weren’t necessarily added by design, they’re a damn good complement to the havarti.
 Use what you have if you aren’t planning another trip to the grocery store – cheddar, of course would be great but so would parmesan, any type of softer gouda (aged is semi-hard), muenster, provolone, etc.

 ½ lb asparagus, trimmed at the bottom and cut into 1-inch pieces